The final piece of the masterplan

 - High levels of support for proposals for a new public garden within the building

 - Support for the proposals for the Box.
-It was seen as something that could benefit local residents, workers and young people specifically.
-The local communities were asked to identify their preferences for uses that could be provided in the Box.
-The following uses were consistently cited:
+It was seen as something that could benefit local residents, businesses and young people specifically.